Terrorism and social media: Terror groups using social media

 Al-Qaeda has been noted as being one of the terror groups that uses social media the most extensively.
-Brian Jenkins, senior advisor for the Rand Corporation, commented on Al-Qaeda's dominant presence on the web:
+Brian Jenkins, senior advisor for the RAND Corporation, commented on Al-Qaeda's dominant presence on the web:

-While almost all terrorist organizations have websites, al Qaeda is the first to fully exploit the internet.
-This reflects al Qaeda's unique characteristics.
-It regards itself as a global movement and therefore depends on a global communications network to reach its perceived constituents.
-It sees its mission as not simply creating terror among its foes but awakening the Muslim community.
-Its leaders view communications as 90 percent of the struggle.
-Despite the risks imposed by intense manhunts, its leaders communicate regularly with video and audio messages, which are posted on its websites and disseminated on the Internet.
-The number of websites devoted to the al Qaeda-inspired movement has grown from a handful to reportedly thousands, although many of these are ephemeral.

 According to Rob Wainwright, author of "Fighting Crime and Terrorism in the Age of Technology," in order for ISIS to spread its message, they have utilized more than one hundred sites.
 This shows how vastly social media is used by terrorist groups.
 Known terrorist group the Islamic State of Iraq and the Levant, also translated to ISIS, uses the widespread of news over social media to their advantage when releasing threatening videos of beheadings.
 As of November 16, 2014, following the beheading of former U.S. Army Ranger Peter Kassig, there have now been five recorded executions of Westerners taken captive in Syria.
 James Foley, David Cawthorne Haines, Alan Henning, and Steven Sotloff are also among the men kidnapped and executed by ISIS.
 The videos of the brutal beheadings are both posted online by ISIS, where they can be viewed by anyone using their own discretion, and sent to government officials as threats.
 Posting the executions online gives the terrorist groups the power to manipulate viewers and cause havoc among the population viewing them, and the videos have the ability to instill fear within the Western world.
 The videos are typically high production quality and generally show the entirety of the gruesome act, with the hostage speaking a few words before they are killed on camera.